OzgeOzkaya/OzgeOzkaya/readMe.md

   1. UNDP Morocco & Central Bank of Morocco on subject "Providing Fair Digital Finance by Social Listening"
   3. INFF on subject "Automatizing Research Processes"
   4. UNDP's DRR Team on subject "Building a web tool to track digital technologies on Disaster Field"
-  5. Oslo Governance Centre (OGC) "Building a Knowledge Base"
+  5. Oslo Governance Centre (OGC) on subject  "Building a Knowledge Base"
-  6. TurkishWIN "Deployment of an ML API"
+  6. TurkishWIN on subject  "Deployment of an ML API"

 ## **Publications**
 1. [Intent Detection Using Contextualized Deep SemSpace](https://link.springer.com/article/10.1007/s13369-022-07016-9)